magnars/optimus/README.md

 ## What about production mode?

 When you use the `serve-frozen-assets` strategy, all the contents for each bundle is read at startup.
-And with `optimizations/all`, then the URLs are generated from the hash of the contents and the identifier of the bundle.
+And with `optimizations/all` the URLs are generated from the hash of the contents and the identifier of the bundle.

 So when you call `(link/bundle-urls request ["app.js"])`, it now
 returns: